forthtemple/openworlddart/readme.md

 Alongside threedarts existing 3D functions such as loading models, lighting, texturing, shaders it also includes features that are useful in openword games such as:

 *Animated actors*
-  Easy actor animation including duration, looping, cloning existing actors, assigning new textures to cloned actor, sharing animations between actors with the same skeleton, doing one acion and then transitioning to an idling action.
+  Openworld has easy actor animation including duration, looping, cloning existing actors, assigning new textures to cloned actor, sharing animations between actors with the same skeleton, doing one acion and then transitioning to an idling action.

 ![image](https://github.com/user-attachments/assets/41a0a204-c41a-4115-9605-f8039a7d1bad)